The Initial Value Problem for Harmonic maps of Cohomogeneity One manifolds: The initial value problem for harmonic maps

-As in the manuscripts \cite{VZ1,MR1758585} we first make the following assumption: \begin{Ass} There are no $\Adj_H$ irreducible representations in $\mathfrak{m}$ which are equivalent to one in $\mathfrak{p}$. \end{Ass} We will remove this assumption later in this proof.
-It is made to make the calculations easier and thus the strategy of the proof clearer.
+As in the manuscripts \cite{VZ1,MR1758585} we first make the following assumption: \begin{Ass} In $\mathfrak{m}$, there are no irreducible representations of $\Adj_H$ that correspond to those in $\mathfrak{p}$. \end{Ass} We will eliminate this assumption later in the proof.
+Its purpose is to facilitate the calculations and thus clarify the proof's strategy.

-By $S^2(V)$ we denote the space of all symmetric tensors of order $2$ on a vector space $V$.
-By $S^2(V)^H$ we denote the space of all symmetric tensors of order $2$ on a vector space $V$ which are $H$-invariant.
-As a consequence of assumption\,\ref{ass} we have the splitting
+The space of all symmetric tensors of order $2$ on a vector space $V$ is denoted by $S^2(V)$.
+We denote by $S^2(V)^H$ the space of all $H$-invariant symmetric tensors of order $2$ on a vector space $V$.
+Due to assumption\,\ref{ass}, we have the following splitting: as noted in \cite{MR1758585}.